-Many people ask if Gevo’s sustainable biofuels are responsible for higher food prices.
+Many people ask if Gevo’s sustainable fuels are responsible for higher food prices.
 The answer is no, and there’s more to the story.
-Our renewable biofuel takes inedible, industrial corn—known as dent corn or No. 2 corn—that no one eats, and turns it into biofuel that does not introduce fossil carbon to the atmosphere.
+Our process take inedible, industrial corn—known as dent corn or No. 2 corn—that no one eats, separates the protein and starch, and creates large amounts of high-protein animal feed.
+We use the leftover starch to create energy-dense liquids that store renewable energy and can be turned into fungible sustainable aviation fuel and renewable premium gasoline that do not introduce fossil carbon to the atmosphere.
 It’s sustainable fuel made from corn.

 That’s a lot of animal feed.
-On a tonnage basis, we produce more animal feed than we do biofuel at our Luverne, Minnesota, facility.
+On a tonnage basis, we would produce more animal feed than we do renewable fuel.

 But there’s more to this, because we take the question of food vs. fuel very seriously.
 Anyone who cares about nutrition and worries about malnutrition, as we do, must care about protein, because it is protein that is most needed.